 Swords Scholar Grants

-Students can also compete for other research funding under the newly-established Honors Program Summer Fellows and FYS Summer Fellows research programs.
+Students can also compete for other research funding under the Honors Program Summer Fellows and FYS Summer Fellows research programs.

 The Honors Program FYS Summer Fellows Program was created to further enrich the First-Year Seminar Program by allowing students to extend the work of their First-Year Seminar section through independent research relative to the topic of their seminar under the mentorship of their faculty advisor.
 The projects are not credit-bearing and public dissemination of the research is strongly encouraged.
-Current Honors Program first year students who present a 3.5 or above cumulative GPA from Elmhurst College after their first semester and earn a grade of “A” in their First-Year Seminar class are eligible to apply.
+Current Honors Program first year students who present a 3.50 or above cumulative GPA from Elmhurst College after their first term and earn a grade of “A” in their First-Year Seminar class are eligible to apply.

 For assistance with nationally competitive scholarships and fellowships such as the Fulbright, Truman or Rhodes, contact Dr. Earl Thompson, fellowship coordinator.